-HPE 214 PRINCIPLES AND FOUNDATIONS OF HEALTH EDUCATION AND WELLNESS practice of professionals in the field.
+HPE 214 PRINCIPLES AND FOUNDATIONS OF HEALTH EDUCATION AND WELLNESS (3)

+An introduction to the theories and concepts of health, health education, and wellness that guide the practice of professionals in the field.
 Also examines the role of the professional in a variety of health and wellness work settings through service hours in the urban, suburban, and rural districts of the county.
 Students will be introduced to the professional arena by becoming a member in both the student and national professional organization.
 Prerequisites: HPE 158, HPE 210 or EDU 115.
 Annually, Fall.